-To be clear, we place tremendous value on the commentary we have received from both Parties to the Settlement Agreement regarding this report, and we equally value the commentary we have received from members of the public.
+To be clear, we place tremendous value on the commentary we have received from both Parties to the Settlement Agreement regarding this report, and we equally value the commentary we have received from members of the public in general as well as from Portlanders specifically.
 We have dutifully considered all of it in arriving at our assessments.
 With that being said, the Monitoring Team's final assessments are ultimately our own, and each one is based on our independent and objective judgment of all relevant evidence provided to us demonstrating the City's level of compliance with the requirements in the Settlement Agreement.
 We stepped into the role of the Monitoring Team with a commitment to allowing the facts to lead us to our conclusions, and we have been intentional about living up to that commitment in each of the compliance assessments we have made.